polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 |   config.xml
 ```

-That's An Example Structure You Could Use, Although Only `config.xml` And An `index.html` Entrypoint Is Necessary.
+That's an example structure you could use, although only `config.xml` and an `index.html` entrypoint is necessary.

 ## Config XML

-The Config.XML File Contains Parameters That Tell Mesquite How To Run Your WAF.
-Some Notable Values Include;
+The config.xml file contains parameters that tell mesquite how to run your waf.
+Some notable values include;

 ### The Header